 Your Free Will Review

-Unsure if you need to update your Will ?
+Unsure if you need to update your Will?
 Take advantage of our offer and call now to book in your no strings attached appointment.
+Call us on (01425) 652110 to book your appointment

 8 Great Reasons to Make a Will

-With the average house nationally now worth well over £220,000 and with 40% inheritance tax due on the value of Estates over just £285,000, it is not just the rich who are at risk of paying substantial amounts of inheritance tax.
+Wills have been described as “the biggest cheque you will ever write” as they deal with each and every asset you have built up during your lifetime.
+With the average house in Verwood now worth well £458,737 (as at April 2023) and with 40% inheritance tax due on the value of Estates over just £285,000, it is not just the rich who are at risk of paying substantial amounts of inheritance tax.

 Having an up-to-date will is probably the simplest and cheapest way to protect your family.